jebitok-dev/CHHCK/README.md

 # CHHCK NFT Project

 Building an NFT project that allows artist to mint their album covers and make it available in marketplaces or sites for their fans to mint.
-Wizkid has a huge fan base that are so loyal and having an NFT project this is close to Wizkid's career would be of great impact to them.
+Wizkid has a huge fan base that are so loyal and having an NFT project this is close to Wizkid's career would be of great impact to them.🦅🦅❤️

 ## Built With

 - Solidity
 - Open Zeppelin's ERC721, Base64, Counter, and ERC721URI classes
 - Polygon Mumbai
-- Filebase/IPFS & Web3.Storage
+- IPFS & Web3.Storage(uploading image & JSON file)

 ## Live Demo